ITPeople-Blockchain/auction/README.md

 ###Opening the Auction Item for Bids

 The Auction House will choose a time frame to place the item on auction and **OPEN** it up for accepting bids from potential Buyers.
-They may, if applicable, advertise the **"BuyItNow"** price.
+They may, if applicable, advertise the **BuyItNow** price.

 ### "Buy It Now" and Accepting Bids